akuklev/akuklev.github.io/kotlin/README.md

   We develop an alternative syntactic front-end for these usages.
 - [Academic Kotlin](kotlin_academic.pdf) (3 pages):
   Literate Kotlin extensions dedicated to applications in computer science and in pure mathematics.
+  On top of that, these extensions enable a declarative reactive illustration framework based on and backward compatible with [PGF/TikZ](https://en.wikipedia.org/wiki/PGF/TikZ#Gallery) (and ultimately Donald Knuth's METAFONT), helping to incorporate dynamic illustrations into interactive textbooks and educational apps.